johnnyForever/saucedemo-playwright-e2e/README.md

 7. Uploads HTML test reports as artifacts (14-day retention)
 8. Uploads JUnit XML reports as artifacts (14-day retention)

-### Viewing CI Test Results

-After a workflow run completes, you can view test results in multiple ways:

-**1. GitHub Annotations (Inline)**

-- Test failures appear as annotations directly in the workflow run
-- Click on failed tests to see error messages and stack traces
-- File and line links navigate directly to the source code

-**2. Workflow Artifacts**

-- Go to the workflow run page
-- Download the `playwright-report` artifact for HTML reports
-- Download the `junit-report` artifact for JUnit XML reports
-- Extract and open `index.html` locally to view the full interactive report

-**3. Published Test Results**

-- Test results are automatically published to the workflow run
-- View detailed test summaries, pass/fail counts, and execution times
-- Published by `publish-unit-test-result-action` from JUnit reports

 ## Reports

 ### HTML Report